Ocawesome101/oc-ulos/README.txt

 Structured similarly to Apotheosis, but hopefully with a slightly better architecture.

-// USER GUIDE
+// INSTALLATION + USER GUIDE

 See `USERGUIDE.txt`.
+An installation guide is available at https://www.youtube.com/watch?v=WZFetEfLvqo.

 // BUILDING